 With this function, images are shot 10 or 2 seconds after the shutter button is pressed.
 This is useful when you want to take a memorable photo with everyone including yourself in the picture.
-The self-timer can be used in any shooting mode.
+In addition, you can set the delay time and number of shots (Custom Timer).

-Press the \otimes button to display \mathbf{M} or \mathbf{M} .
+Press the \otimes button to display \square or \square .

-- When the shutter button is pressed fully, the self-timer will activate and the selftimer lamp will blink. - When the self-timer is set to (), the shutter activates 10 (2) seconds after the shutter button is pressed fully.
+- When the shutter button is pressed fully, the self-timer will activate and the self-timer lamp will blink. - When the self-timer is set to (), the shutter activates 10 (2) seconds after the shutter button is pressed fully. - With the State (Custom Timer) option, the specified number of shots are taken after the specified delay when the shutter button is pressed fully.

-To Cancel the Self-Timer Press the ♂ button to display ■.
+To Cancel the Self-Timer

+Press the 🕉 button to display 🔳.